tinamayswinkels/sukhavati/_posts/2024-12-01-how-to-beat-spring-allergies-with-ayurveda.md

 October 15,2014

-{% include snippets/imgGallery3.html first-image="/uploads/how-to-beat-spring-allergies-with-ayurveda.jpg" first-alt="" second-image="" second-alt="" third-image="" third-alt="" image_size_ratio="" %}
+{% include snippets/imgGallery3.html first-image="/uploads/how-to-beat-spring-allergies-with-ayurveda.jpg" first-alt="" second-image="" second-alt="" third-image="" third-alt="" img_aspect="" %}

 ## **Here in the southern hemisphere, spring is in the air and so too is a whole lot of pollen!**